-Select one of the following path segmentation types: Segment Path Full path - in this option the path would be constructed as follows: be also with path and file>.
-Any "/" in path should be replaced with "" Ignore TLS certificate errors Select this option when streaming to a trusted server that does not have a valid certificate.
+- Select one of the following path segmentation types: Segment Path Full path - in this option the path would be constructed as follows: replaced with "" Ignore TLS certificate errors Select this option when streaming to a trusted server that does not have a valid certificate.
 When this option is selected, Zixi Broadcaster will ignore the TLS certificate errors and transmit the stream to its destination.
 Authorization Select this checkbox if your destination server requires authorization credentials to connect.
-Method Select one of the following authorization methods: Basic authorization Digest authorization OAuth2 authorization Username Type the username Password Type the password ·
+Method Select one of the following authorization methods: Basic authorization Digest authorization OAuth2 authorization Username Type the username Password Type the password